GPGN268/GPGN268-CORE/assignments/DS01-well-logging.md

 - Research!
 Read the matplotlib documentation, google "matplotlib + what you're trying to do", etc.
 - Ask a peer
 - Create a post in the GitHub discussions with your question
-- Ask me or Seunghoo
+- Ask me or James

 ![](media/372-U1517A_log_summary.png)